-• Conditions and restrictions for the protection of the environment.
-Environmental impact assessment, special terms and restrictions for the protection of the environment are imposed under Law 4014/2011, as amended and currently in force, on projects or activities and Law

-4685/2020 on the modernization of environmental legislation.
+- Conditions and restrictions for the protection of the environment.
+Environmental impact assessment, special terms and restrictions for the protection of the environment are imposed under Law 4014/2011 on projects or activities and Law 4685/2020 on the modernization of environmental legislation, as both have been amended and are in force, as well as by Law 4964/2022 which provides provisions for the simplification of environmental licensing and the protection of the environment. - Building conditions urban planning restrictions.

-- Building conditions urban planning restrictions.
-Conditions on the construction of a property exist under Law 4030/2011, as amended and in force and under the latest Law 4759/2020 on the modernization of urban planning legislation. - Properties with arbitrary constructions or arbitrary changes of use.
+Conditions on the construction of a property exist under Law 4030/2011, as amended and in force and under the latest Law 4759/2020 on the modernization of urban planning legislation, as well as under the New Building Regulation in accordance with Law 4067/2012 as in force and as all Laws are in force after the amendments brought about by the aforementioned Law 4964/2022. - Properties with arbitrary constructions or arbitrary changes of use.
 Prohibition of deed in rem on properties with arbitrary constructions or arbitrary changes of use under the provisions of Law 4014/2011 & Law 4495/2017 as amended and in force. - Public forest land.
 Prohibition to purchase real estate that is public forest land for the protection of the natural environment.
 (Law 998/1979 as amended and in force). - Border areas.
-Any legal transaction that creates, in favour of persons with citizenship or domicile outside the European Union, a right in rem or a lien relating to real estate located in border areas, (as these areas defined in Law 1892/1990 as amended by Law 3978/2011), is prohibited.
+Any legal transaction that creates, in favor of persons with citizenship or domicile outside the European Union, a right in rem or a lien relating to real estate located in border areas, (as these areas defined in Law 1892/1990 as amended by Law 3978/2011), is prohibited.
 A procedure is provided for the lifting of prohibitions at the request of the interested parties, provided that the purpose of use of the property is indicated and under specific conditions.
-In restricted areas close to military installations there are more specific restrictions and prohibitions, and special cases are provided in which prior permission from the competent regional authority is required for the acquisition of real estate. - Seashore coastal zone biotope public property - archaeological site.
-According to the provisions of Law 2242/1994, as currently in force, the property for sale should not be located in seashore, coastal zone, biotope, public property or archaeological site. - Distance from a lighthouse.
-In accordance with the provisions of Law 1629/1951, a distance of at least 200 meters from the lighthouse in question is required as a safety zone for the transfer of the property to be permitted.
+In restricted areas close to military installations there are more specific restrictions and prohibitions, and special cases are provided in which prior permission from the competent regional authority is required for the acquisition of real estate. - Seashore coastal zone biotope public property archaeological site.
+According to the provisions of Law 2242/1994, as currently in force, the property for sale should not be located in seashore, coastal zone, biotope, public property, or archaeological site.

+• Distance from a lighthouse.
+In accordance with the provisions of Laws 1629/1951 & 4278/2014, a distance of at least 200 meters from the lighthouse in question is required as a safety zone for the transfer of the property to be permitted.

-5. What types of proprietary interests in real estate can be created?
+6. What types of proprietary interests in real estate can be created?